monomadic/ni-file/README.md

 # Native Instruments File Format

 Native Instruments file format support for rust.
 This library will serve as a reference implementation is the result of countless hours of painstaking reverse engineering and research.
+As this repository also serves as a research base, the implementation will shift drastically for a while and the code will be under a state of refactoring.

 This library is already semi-useful; the various NI compression algorithms, generic containers and wrappers, and the entire family of Kontakt formats are nearing a competent level of support.
 Kontakt files can mostly be read to some extent, but not all data is fully mapped.